workdojos/Dojos-Fresh-Hugo-Theme/content/clinician.md

 <br>
 {{% subtitle5 "We empower people to build things." %}}

 The best builders have all the tools!
 Open-source tech makes anything possible.
-The dashboard above can be yours, a self-hosted gateway to another world.
+The dashboard above can be yours, a gateway to another world.
+Your world.

 For less than a dollar a day you'll be sitting on top of a mountain of building blocks for you, your family, your business, your digital dreams, and legacy.